 Furthermore, the uterus grows in size as the baby grows, and this puts more outward pressure on the abdomen.
 This pressure causes the muscles and the linea alba to stretch as a consequence.

-As you can see, these factors in combination explain why all mothers who reach their due date will have a diastasis recti.
-However, for most mothers, this naturally occuring phenomenon will resolve on its own.
-The question is: what causes the ones that don’t resolve?
+As you can see, the combination of these factors explains why all mothers who reach their due date will have diastasis recti.
+However, for most mothers, this naturally occuring phenomenon resolves on its own.
+So, what happens in the ones that don’t resolve?

 How to create tension in the linea alba

-The linea alba is an aponeurosis, meaning it is a soft tissue that functions as the attachment point for wide, flat muscles.
-In the case of the linea alba, it is the attachment for 6 of the 8 abdominal muscles.
-Only rectus abdominis does not attach attach at the linea alba.
+The linea alba is the vertical white line down the middle of the abdominal muscles.
+It is an aponeurosis, meaning it is soft tissue that functions as the attachment point for wide, flat muscles.
+In the case of the linea alba, it’s the attachment for 6 of the 8 abdominal muscles.
+Only rectus abdominis does not attach there.
 Instead, it sits inside of a sheath (a different soft tissue structure) that is divided down its middle by the linea alba.